kube-logging/kube-logging.github.io/content/docs/configuration/log-routing-syslog-ng.md

 ---
 title: Routing your logs with syslog-ng
-shorttitle: Log routing with syslog-ng
+linktitle: Log routing with syslog-ng
 weight: 200
 ---